ticklepoke/Github-Todo-Automation/README.md

 # Github-Todo-Automation
-A task automation for fetching my github todo list
+A task automation for fetching my github todo list.
+Telegram Bot API listens on NodeJS server for `/todos` command.
+Github repository data is fetched and returned to telegram user.

 ### Usage
 Readmes have to be formatted in the following format: